 Antiepileptic drug treatment following a first seizure still remains a controversial issue.
-In this review, we summarised evidence about the effects of immediate treatment with antiepileptic drugs compared to control on seizure recurrence, seizure remission, side effects and mortality (death).
-The evidence is current to 13 October 2015.
+In this review, we summarised evidence about the effects of immediate treatment with antiepileptic drugs compared to control (placebo [an inactive dummy treatment], deferred or no treatment) on seizure recurrence, seizure remission, side effects and mortality (death).

 There is considerable disagreement about the risk of recurrence following a first unprovoked epileptic seizure.
 A decision about whether to start antiepileptic drug treatment following a first seizure should be informed by information on the size of any reduction in risk of future seizures, the impact on long-term seizure remission, and the risk of adverse effects.

 To review the probability of seizure recurrence, seizure remission, mortality, and adverse effects of antiepileptic drug (AED) treatment given immediately after the first seizure compared to controls (placebo, deferred treatment, or no treatment) in children and adults.

 For the latest update, we searched the Cochrane Register of Studies (CRS Web) and MEDLINE (Ovid, 1946 to May 24, 2019) on 28 May 2019.
 There were no language restrictions.
 The Cochrane Register of Studies includes the Cochrane Epilepsy Group Specialised Register, the Cochrane Central Register of Controlled Trials (CENTRAL), and randomised or quasi-randomised, controlled trials from Embase, ClinicalTrials.gov and the World Health Organisation International Clinical Trials Registry Platform (ICTRP).